 Recommended turnip varieties are Purple Top White Globe and Tokyo Cross Hybrid.
 The recommended rutabaga variety is American Purple.

 Root crops grow best in sandy loam and peat soils.
-The addition of organic matter can improve heavy clay soils.
+The addition of organic matter (avoid peat moss) can improve heavy clay soils.
 Start seedbed preparation when you can form a ball that will crumble into medium-sized fragments.

 Mix crop residues and organic matter in the top 7 to 8 inches of soil.
 That should destroy current weed growth and provide a small, granular-type bed for transplanting.